0xsalt/chatgpt_conversation_extractor/README.md

 This script is designed to be self-contained and easy to use.
 If you find bugs or have feature requests, please open an issue on the repository.

+## Roadmap

+Planned features for upcoming releases:

+- [ ] Include sample data for immediate testing out of the box
+- [ ] Implement unit tests for core functionality

 ## Version History

+- **v1.3.1**: Implemented lazy loading for better performance
+- **v1.3.0**: Added metadata indexing for performance optimization
+- **v1.2.0**: Improved error handling and user interface
+- **v1.1.0**: Added fuzzy search and batch export
 - **v1.0.0**: Initial release with basic extraction functionality
-- **v1.1.0**: Added fuzzy search and batch export
-- **v1.2.0**: Improved error handling and user interface
-- **v1.3.0**: Added metadata indexing for performance optimization
-- **v1.3.1**: Implemented lazy loading for better performance

 ---

-**Note**: This script processes your personal ChatGPT export data.
-Ensure you have the right to export and process this data according to OpenAI's terms of service.
+**Note**: This script processes your personal ChatGPT export data which may contain sensitive or private conversations.